netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

     kubectl apply -n citrix-system -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/wafhtmlxsssql.yaml

-# <a name="deploy-multi-cluster">H) Deploying multi-cluster ingress controller for GSLB</a>
+# <a name="deploy-gslb-controller">H) Deploying GSLB controller controller</a>
 For disaster recovery and continous availability of services, it is recommended to deploy applications in multiple Kubernetes clusters.
 Follow steps A to G for configuring GSLB across EKS clusters located in different AWS regions.
-Citrix Multi-cluster ingress controller is used for configuring GSLB setup across EKS cluster across multiple AWS regions.
+Citrix GSLB Controller is used for configuring GSLB setup across EKS cluster across multiple AWS regions.

-**Manual Configurations need to be added before deploying Citrix multi-cluster ingress controller**
+**Manual Configurations need to be added before deploying Citrix GSLB controller controller**

 Add the configuration on both of the Citrix ADC VPX instances